THE STUDENT CODE

 The Hearing Panel shall perform the following functions:

-1) Hear cases of alleged violations of the Student Code of Conduct pertaining to Academic Misconduct as outlined in Section VII.
+1) Hear cases of alleged violations of the Student Code of Conduct pertaining to Academic Misconduct as outlined in VII.
 A. of the Student Code.

 2) Make decisions based only on evidence and information presented at the hearing.